 D-value and ME of grass

 The D-value is the measure of digestibility or the level of the forage that can be digested by a ruminant.
-This digestible part of forage is made up of crude protein, carbohydrates and lipids.
+In terms of grass nutritional value, this digestible part of forage is made up of crude protein, carbohydrates and lipids.

 ME is the amount of energy an animal can draw from the feed.
 It is measured in megajoules of energy per kilogram of forage dry matter (MJ/ kg DM).
 The ME is directly correlated with D-value as any feed has to be digestible in order for the energy to be available.